Sanggram/Both-Downloader/README.md

-🛡️ TRISHOKTI INTEGRATED CYBER SUITE (Project Titan)

-Advanced Media Intelligence & Quantum-Grade Encryption Suite
+🛡️ Project Titan v1.9 (Both Downloader) - Enterprise Edition

+"Both" Philosophy: Combining Human Intelligence with AI Efficiency.
+Developed by Sanggram Biswas (Both Security).

-🚀 Product Overview
+🔱 Overview

-Project Titan is not just a downloader; it is a complete Cyber Defense & Media Retrieval System.
-Built with a futuristic "Cyberpunk" interface using ttkbootstrap, it combines high-speed 8K video acquisition with military-grade file encryption (Argon2id).
+Project Titan v1.8 is not just a downloader; it is a Trishokti Integrated Cyber Suite.
+Built with a futuristic "Cyborg" interface, it offers military-grade encryption, stealth browsing capabilities, and high-fidelity media acquisition (up to 8K).

-Version: 1.8 (Instant Launch Edition)

-Architecture: Python 3.x + Tkinter (Modernized)
+This software is protected by a Dynamic Hardware ID (HWID) Locking System, ensuring that each license key is unique to a specific machine, making it a perfect solution for commercial software distribution.

-🔥 Key Features for Buyers
+🚀 Key Features

-1. Media Intelligence (The Downloader)
+1. 📥 Advanced Media Acquisition

-8K/4K Support: Full resolution support for YouTube and other platforms.

-Batch Processing: Import .txt files to download hundreds of videos automatically.

-Stealth Engine: Randomizes User-Agents to bypass IP blocks.

-Proxy Tunneling: Built-in support for HTTP/SOCKS proxies.
+Quality Control: Support for 8K, 4K, 2K, 1080p, and 720p.

-Smart Conversions: Auto-convert video to MP3 or cut specific segments.
+Smart Audio: Auto-convert video to high-quality MP3.

-2. Both Encryptor (The Vault)

-Quantum-Resistant: Uses Argon2id Key Derivation + AES-256-GCM.
+Playlist Intelligence: Download full playlists, Top 10, or custom ranges.

+Clip Extraction: Download specific time ranges (Start -> End) from online videos.

+Batch Mode: Process hundreds of links from a text file automatically.

+2. 🔐 Quantum-Grade Encryption (Both Encryptor)

+Algorithm: AES-256-GCM (Galois/Counter Mode).

+Key Derivation: Argon2id (Memory-hard password hashing).

-Metadata Preservation: Encrypts filenames and restores them perfectly upon decryption.
+Metadata Protection: V5 Protocol protects filenames and structure.

-Folder Lock: Encrypt entire directories in seconds.

-Self-Destruct Mode: Option to wipe original files after encryption.
+Stealth Mode: Option to securely wipe original files after encryption.

+3. 🕵️ Network & Stealth

+Proxy Tunneling: HTTP/HTTPS/SOCKS proxy support.

+Browser Injection: Inject cookies from Chrome/Firefox/Edge to bypass login restrictions.

+Polymorphic Filenames: Randomize filenames to avoid detection or conflicts.

-3. Cyber Deck (Tools)
+4. 🛠️ Cyber Deck & Recon

-IP Scanner: Real-time external IP analysis.
+IP Identity Scan: Real-time public IP analysis.

-Integrity Checker: SHA-256 Hash verifier for file security.
+File Integrity: SHA-256 Hash Verifier.

-FFmpeg Integration: Auto-detects or uses embedded FFmpeg for media processing.

-🛠️ Installation Guide (How to Run)
+Local Media Tools: Video cutter and format converter.

+💻 Installation & Setup

 Prerequisites

-Install Python 3.10 or higher.
+Python 3.10 or higher.

-Ensure FFmpeg is installed (or place ffmpeg.exe in the root folder).
+FFmpeg (Included in the package or installed system-wide).

-Step-by-Step Setup

-Unzip the package.

-Open your terminal/command prompt in the folder.

-Install dependencies:
+1. Install Dependencies

+Run the following command in your terminal:

 pip install -r requirements.txt

-Run the application:
+2. Run the Application

 python tools.py

-💎 License Keys (For Testing)
+🔑 Licensing System (For Buyers)

-The software comes with a built-in licensing system.
-Use these keys to unlock PRO features during testing:
+This software uses a Hardware-Locked (HWID) licensing system.

-TITAN-PRO-2025

-BOTH-SEC-MASTER

-SANGGRAM-AI

-🎨 Rebranding Guide (Make It Yours)

-You have full rights to modify the source code.

-Change App Name: Open tools.py and search for root.title.

-Change Logo: Replace bothdownloader.ico with your own .ico file.

-Modify Links: Search for OFFICIAL_SITE variable to update your website URL.

-Update Licenses: Edit the VALID_LICENSES list to create your own sellable keys.
+Launch the app and go to SETTINGS / LICENSE.

+Copy your Hardware ID.

+Send the HWID to the administrator/developer.

+Receive your unique License Key and activate the PRO features.

-⚠️ Legal Disclaimer
+📜 Disclaimer

-This software utilizes yt-dlp for media extraction.
-The developer is not responsible for any misuse of the downloading features.
-The encryption module uses standard cryptography libraries; always backup critical data before encryption.
+This tool is designed for educational and personal data management purposes.
+The developer is not responsible for any misuse of the media downloading or encryption features.

+Copyright © 2026 Sanggram Biswas.
+All Rights Reserved.
-Developed by Both Security | Powered by Trishokti Engine
+Powered by Trishokti Engine.